chaconnewu/awesome-augmented/awesomes/awesome-robotics.md

  </a>
 </p>
 <p>
- This is a list of different books courses and other resources for robotics, it's an attempt to gather useful materials in one place for everybody who wants to learn more about the field.
+ This is a list of various books, courses and other resources for robotics.
+It's an attempt to gather useful material in one place for everybody who wants to learn more about the field.
 </p>
 <h3>
  Courses